mmailhos/ksec/README.md

 ## Roadmap

+Known issues:
+  * Fix --color for json output

 Potential incoming features:
-  * Fix --metadata for all outputs
   * Improve argopt (ex: print Usage...)
   * Add an option to also print the configmap related to the found secret
   * Get all secrets found in a deployment